opengisch/QField-docs/en/user-guide/track_lines_polygons.rst

        :alt: stop_tracking_delete

-If the layer geometry supports m value, the time is stored in the m value from the start of the tracking.
+If the layer geometry supports m value, the time is stored in the m value, that passed since the first vertex of this tracking has been recorded.